yanghuafang/map-pose-former/docs/DATASET.md

 heading.
 Dead reckoning drifts fastest along travel, and along-track is also the direction lane geometry cannot see — the hard axis and the weak evidence are the same axis.
 A symmetric prior would hide that.

+**Clutter draws its class from what the frame actually detected, with multiplicity.** This looked like a detail and was not, and it took two attempts:

+- *Uniform over the enum.* On nuScenes, which has no poles and whose stop-line annotation is unusable, a third of clutter carried classes the map cannot supply, so it never matched anything — and restricting `keep_classes` then removed that garbage along with the evidence.
+- *Uniform over the classes the scene contains.* Equal clutter on unequal populations contaminates rare classes hardest.
+Measured on the nuScenes test
+  split: 10.0 road boundaries per frame against 0.7 traffic signs, 0.5 clutter elements each, so **4.7% noise on one class and 42.9% on the other** — and the rare classes are the along-track anchors the ablation exists to weigh.

+Drawing with multiplicity equalises the *ratio* instead of the count, leaving every class near `clutter_mean / total`: 7.5%, 13.2%, 8.6% and 6.2% on the four classes above.
+All three rules agree on generated scenes, which hold every class in comparable numbers.
+A real map is not balanced, and the observability ablation is the instrument sensitive enough to notice.

 **The detector is statistical, not a network.** Element dropout, correlated lateral bias per element, range-dependent point noise, clutter, occasional class